By Rodney Callanan, Director and Co-Founder

 Afterwards, we visited the Drop-In Centre where street boys were being treated for their wounds and illness.
 While the nurses are doing wonderful work, we could see how a bigger and better space is urgently needed.

-our Community Partners are passionate about their projects and the children in their care – often sacrificing their own needs to look after others.
+One thing remained clear to us all – our Community Partners are passionate about their projects and the children in their care – often sacrificing their own needs to look after others.
 The schools, clinics and programs are working but the need for expansion is huge.
 We will continue to work closely with our Partners to ensure that their projects are sustainable – and with your help – we can grow these to help many more.
 All the staff and teachers we met send their most sincere gratitude for your support!
 You have played a critical role in uplifting these communities who once only knew hardship and despair.
 Because of you, there is laughter, fellowship, help and hope!